John Rylands Library Archive

 John Rylands had developed the family firm of Rylands and Sons into one of the largest and most profitable cotton manufacturing concerns in Britain.

-Mrs Rylands employed the architect Basil Champneys to design a building in the neo-Gothic style.
-Construction began in 1890 and the Library opened to the public on January 1st 1900.
+Enriqueta Rylands employed the architect Basil Champneys to design a building in the neo-Gothic style.
+Construction began in 1890 and the Library opened to the public on 1st January 1900.

-Mrs Rylands's original intention had been to create a primarily theological library, but her purchases of the Spencer collection of printed books in 1892, and the Crawford Collection of Western, Near Eastern and Far Eastern manuscripts in 1901, transformed the Library into a scholarly institution of international status.
+Rylands began acquiring books for the Library in 1889.
+She bought modern reference works in a variety of subjects, with an emphasis on theology, and soon began purchasing special items.
+Her purchase of the Spencer collectionof printed books in 1892, transformed the Library into a scholarly institution of international status.
 The Library was administered as an independent institution by a Council of Governors and a Board of Trustees.

 The archives of the John Rylands Library are substantial and comprehensive.
 They include:

-- specifications, plans, accounts and correspondence concerning the original construction of the library (including correspondence between Mrs Rylands and Basil Champneys) and subsequent alterations and enlargements to the building
+- specifications, plans, accounts and correspondence concerning the original construction of the library (including correspondence between Enriqueta Rylands and Basil Champneys) and subsequent alterations and enlargements to the building;

-- minute books of the Trustees, Governors, Book Committee and other committees
+- minute books, annual reports, statements of account and legal papers of the Trustees, Governors, Book Committee and other committees;

-- ledgers, cash books, petty cash books, wages books, invoices and other financial records
+- ledgers, cash books, petty cash books, wages books and pension records, invoices and other financial records;

-- correspondence with readers, scholars, other institutions and suppliers
+- letter-books and correspondence with readers, scholars, other institutions and suppliers;

 As well as illuminating the history of the Library, the archive contains material of interest for wider studies in art history, architectural history, bibliography and 19th-century book-collecting.